Italian Films that won an Oscar

 The other awards were as follows:

-In 1956 Italy won with "La Strada", in 1957 with "Nights of Cabiria" (Le Notti di Cabiria) and in 1963 with " 8 1/2", all directed by Federico Fellini.
-In 1964, Vittorio De Sica won again with "Yesterday, Today and Tomorrow" (Ieri, Oggi e Domani).
-"Investigation of a Citizen Above Suspicion" (Indagine su un cittadino al di sopra di ogni sospetto), directed by Elio Petri won in 1970 and the following year, in 1971, De Sica did it again with "The Garden of the Finzi-Continis" (Il giardino dei Finzi-Contini).
+In 1957 Italy won with "La Strada", in 1958 with "Nights of Cabiria" (Le Notti di Cabiria) and in 1963 with " 8 1/2", all directed by Federico Fellini.
+In 1965, Vittorio De Sica won again with "Yesterday, Today and Tomorrow" (Ieri, Oggi e Domani).
+"Investigation of a Citizen Above Suspicion" (Indagine su un cittadino al di sopra di ogni sospetto), directed by Elio Petri won in 1971 and the following year, in 1972, De Sica did it again with "The Garden of the Finzi-Continis" (Il giardino dei Finzi-Contini).
 In 1974 Federico Fellini broke the record of 4 Oscars with "Amarcord", becoming the world's record holder in number of Oscar won.
-Many consider De Sica's honorary awards Oscars, and giving him a total of 4 awards aswell.
+Many consider De Sica's honorary awards as regular Oscars, and giving him a total of 4 awards aswell.

-15 years went by, until, in 1989, Giuseppe Tornatore touched the world with "Cinema Paradiso" (Nuovo Cinema Paradiso), matched by his Sicilian mate Gabriele Salvatores in 1998 with "Mediterraneo".
+15 years went by, until, in 1989, Giuseppe Tornatore touched the world with "Cinema Paradiso" (Nuovo Cinema Paradiso), a movie that touched the world, matched by his Sicilian mate Gabriele Salvatores in 1998 with "Mediterraneo".

 And now, we all await the release of the next Oscar-winner.